jeremytammik/tbc/a/1862_codesign_yaml_eltype_predicate.md

 </pre>

 NOTE: MakeCert is deprecated according to official Microsoft sources, but at the time of this writing that command still works.
-They have an alternative Powershell commandlet that does the same thing though I did not try that since MakeCert worked for me.
+They have an alternative PowerShell commandlet that does the same thing though I did not try that since MakeCert worked for me.

 <pre class="code">
 pvk2pfx.exe -pvk codesign.pvk -pi MySecurePassword -spc codesign.cer -pfx codesign.pfx -po MyOtherSecurePassword